kjchavez/legislation-project/README.md

 >  respect to work eligibility under the alternative limit by
 >  reason of section 408b.

+Compared to a real snippet hr1347/text-versions/ih/document.txt

+>            (2) Preservation of records.--The State shall ensure that
+>        the records of the independent redistricting commission are
+>        retained in the appropriate State archive in such manner as may
+>        be necessary to enable the State to respond to any civil action
+>        brought with respect to Congressional redistricting in the
+>        State.

 CAVEAT:
 Spacing around punctuation symbols fixed manually.
 Capitalization stripped from original model and thus re-introduced above.

+Real snippet found by searching text for "Preservation of".

+> **Fun Fact:** The phrase "Perservation of actions"
+> does not show up in any bill introduced by the 114th House of Representatives.